Connecting Through Storytelling

 BRISTOL, RI: Roger Williams University (RWU) and Flickers' Rhode Island International Film Festival (RIIFF) are proud to collaborate in the presentation of the Seventh Annual RWU Tournées French Film Festival.
 The theme for this year’s Festival is “Connecting through Storytelling.”
 The Festival will take place over a six-day period, April 5-10, 2021 and will be free to the general public and campus community as a virtual event..
 The RWU Tournées French Film Festival was made possible by a $2,200 grant from the French American Cultural Exchange, a New York-based nonprofit that promotes French culture through grants and special projects in arts and education.

-The Tournées French Film Festival will present six new important French feature films, (all with English subtitles), along with a selection of shorts films that FLICKERS: Rhode Island International Film Festival will premiere through its partnership with UNIIFRANCE that will precede each feature.
+The RWU Tournées French Film Festival will present six new and classic French feature films, (all with English subtitles); along with a selection of shorts films that the Flickers' Rhode Island International Film Festival will premiere through its partnership with UNIFRANCE set to precede each feature.